mhils/better-codecov-action/README.md

 A replacement for the official [codecov.io](https://codecov.io/) GitHub Action with the following improvements:

- 1. This action does not pull in code from external sources and can be pinned (see [codecov/codecov-action#574](https://github.com/codecov/codecov-action/issues/574)).
+ 1. This action can be pinned (see [codecov/codecov-action#574](https://github.com/codecov/codecov-action/issues/574)).
- 2. This action is much more lightweight because it does not ship its own Node interpreter (1MB vs 50MB).
+ 2. This action is much more lightweight because it does not ship its own Python interpreter (1MB vs 25MB).

 # Usage